-Many people have the problem of finding these unsightly black or brown flakes on clothes after washing.
+Many people face the problem of unsightly black or brown flakes on clothes after washing.
 There’s a lot of speculation about what causes them.

-Some theories about what causes brown flakes after washing are:
+Some theories about what causes a washing machine to leave brown residue on clothes are:

 - Lint

-- Build-up of dirt in the washing machine drum
+- A build-up of dirt in the washing machine drum

 - Dust